 El Paso Violent Crimes Lawyer

 Violent crimes involve confrontations between two or more people.
 Because they endanger the safety and lives of others, the state takes these criminal offenses very seriously.
 Typically, a violent crime accusation will result in a felony-level charge.
 Considered the most severe crimes, felonies are punishable by years to decades in prison and thousands of dollars in fines.
 The ramifications of a conviction can upend your life and make it difficult for you to re-enter society even after you have completed your sentence.
-With the stakes so high, waste no time in getting started on your defense.
+With the high stakes, waste no time getting started on your defense.

 Generally, violent crimes are those committed against other people.
 Various offenses fall under this definition.